-- 11.17 Specific Need to be in the Community (Social, Community or Family Support)

-- 11.17.1 Where an applicant requires to move to an area to:

-- Give or receive support

-- To take up or retain employment

-- To gain education

-- Be nearer amenities or services

-- To maintain contact with children

-- 11.17.2 We will consider the nature and frequency of such applications (such as public transport, services in the area, where the primary income earner is, access to a car etc.).
-Should applications meet criteria then a Bronze pass will be awarded. - 11.18 Applicants can apply for as many priority passes as they feel they qualify for although only one priority pass will be awarded.
-The pass awarded will be at the highest level.
+- 11.17 Specific Need to be in the Community (Social, Community or Family Support) - 11.17.1 Where an applicant requires to move to an area to: - Give or receive support - To take up or retain employment - To gain education - Be nearer amenities or services - To maintain contact with children - 11.17.2 We will consider the nature and frequency of such applications (such as public transport, services in the area, where the primary income earner is, access to a car etc.).
+Should applications meet criteria then a Bronze pass will be awarded and limited to the area the applicant requires to reside in. - 11.18 Applicants can apply for as many priority passes as they feel they qualify for although only one priority pass will be awarded.
+The pass awarded will be at the highest level. - 11.19 With exception of the Specific Need to be in the Community pass applicants are not required to limit their passes to a specific settlement.